What does a perfect child look like? Well-behaved, truthful and thoughtful? Never dirty, unkind or grumpy?

 It means that, if our children reach a point where what they did is no longer what they want to do, and they’ve become a person who wouldn’t choose to do it again, because the unsupportive behavior doesn’t fit anymore, they’ve corrected their own behavior.

 Step 5 is where we set everything else aside and express our deep love for our kids.
 Believing that affection isn’t a part of discipline is a big mistake.
 This is where we need to show our greatest amount of energy.
 And it can’t be faked.
 If we can’t cuddle, we need to go back to Step 2 and choose our attitude again.

 If every time we were disciplined as children, we’d been hugged and told, “I love you” at the end, we’d probably feel better about ourselves as adults.

 So don’t let Step 5 become unimportant.
 It’s where we assure our children that our relationship will always be more important than a broken rule.

 THEIR PURPOSE IS TO LOVE

 One of the best ways to lift ourselves above of our problems is to lose ourselves in a purpose.
 The same is true for children.
 They find happiness and a feeling of usefulness as they discover that they can make a difference.

 Their purpose is to receive love and to give love.
 And for children to feel complete and worthwhile, they need many opportunities to express both ways.

 Our children need to feel that they matter to us, that they’re needed, and that they contribute to the quality of our lives.
-As a single parent, I once told my five-year-old, “I just can’t do it all.”
+As a single parent of three sons, I once told my five-year-old, “I just can’t do it all.”
 His eyes became as big as saucers, and he said to me, “I’ll help you!”
 We decided that he’d be responsible for watering the plants.
 Of course, supervising him took more energy than doing it myself.
 But the look of pride and love on his face was worth it.

 Come follow me on Instagram!